Be a Light

 "Be a Light" is a song recorded by American country music singer Thomas Rhett and featuring guest vocals from Reba McEntire, Hillary Scott, Chris Tomlin, and Keith Urban.
 It was released on March 30, 2020.
-To date, this is McEntire's most recent top-10 hit.

 Rhett performed the song live at the 54th Annual Country Music Association Awards alongside McEntire and Tomlin for the first time.

 Content and history

 Rhett said that he wrote the song in 2019, but chose to release it because he thought its message would be well received in the wake of the COVID-19 pandemic.
 He told Billboard that the song "was really just about being a light in a dark place; being an encouragement to people."
 He co-wrote the song with Matt Dragstrem, Josh Thompson, and Josh Miller.
 The song was sent to country radio on March 30, 2020.
 On April 5, 2020, he performed it on ACM Presents: Our Country, a television special put on by the Academy of Country Music.
 Rhett also announced that proceeds from the song will be donated to the MusiCares COVID-19 Relief Fund.